edgedb/easy-edgedb/chapter8/index.md

 };
 ```

 So if there are no `Crewman` types, he will get the number 1.
 The next will get 2, and so on.
-So after doing this five times, we can `select Crewman {number};` to see the result.
+After the five inserts we can `select Crewman {name, number};` to see the result.
 It gives us:

 ```
 {
-  default::Crewman {number: 1},
+  default::Crewman {name: 'Crewman 1', number: 1},
-  default::Crewman {number: 2},
+  default::Crewman {name: 'Crewman 2', number: 2},
-  default::Crewman {number: 3},
+  default::Crewman {name: 'Crewman 3', number: 3},
-  default::Crewman {number: 4},
+  default::Crewman {name: 'Crewman 4', number: 4},
-  default::Crewman {number: 5},
+  default::Crewman {name: 'Crewman 5', number: 5},
 }
 ```